-The masked carnival figures typical in the Lötschental, the so-called Tschäggättä, appear in the period between the Catholic holiday of Candlemass and Shrove Tuesday (the day before Ash Wednesday).
-Every evening after work these wild-looking figures streak through the valley and hunt down and frighten anyone who is still out on the streets.
+The masked carnival figures typical in the Lötschental, the so called Tschäggättä, appear in the period between the Catholic holiday of Candlemas (February 2nd) and Shrove Tuesday (the day before Ash Wednesday).
+Every evening after work these wild looking figures streak through the valley and hunt down and frighten anyone who is still out on the streets.

-The Tschäggättä wear old clothes outside-in, with the fur facing outwards; they also carry two sheep or goatskins held in place around the loins by a leather belt on which a cow bell («Trichla») usually hangs.
+The Tschäggättä wear old clothes inside-out, with the fur facing outwards.
+They also carry two sheep or goat skins held in place around the loins by a leather belt on which a "trichla" (cow bell) usually hangs.

-The Tschäggättä wear gloves, formerly made of "Triäm» (remnants of wool that remained in the weave).
-The figures wear over-sized, grotesque and sometimes brightly-painted masks made of pine, the back of which is covered with sheepskin or goatskin.
+The Tschäggättä wear gloves, formerly made of "Triäm" (wool remnants).
+The figures wear over-sized, grotesque and sometimes brightly painted masks made of pine, the backs of which are covered with sheepskin or goatskin.
 A stick completes the costume.

 The Wine Route between Martigny and Leuk

-The wine route snakes through the French-speaking town of Martigny to the German-speaking one of Leuk (Loeche in French) It is 40 miles by foot or cycle.
+The 40 mile wine route snakes through the French-speaking town of Martigny to the German-speaking one of Leuk (Loeche in French).
 The most popular section is between Sierre and Salgesch - both have museums and the walk between them is particularly full of interest and variety.

 A pre-trail visit to the Great St. Bernard Pass in the Alps is a short ride on public buses from Martigny train station.
 The pass now features a breeding kennel for the St. Bernard dogs and an impressive museum alongside the hospice.
 See www.gsbernard.net and www.verbier-st-bernard.ch.